Tony Blackburn: From 1973 to 1984

-At the start of 1980 he took over from Ed Stewart as the presenter of Junior Choice, broadcast on Saturday and Sunday mornings from 8 am to 10 am, while continuing to present the Sunday chart show until the end of 1981.
-He was succeeded by Tommy Vance.
-During 1982, BBC Radio 1 dropped the name Junior Choice and the show became the Tony Blackburn's Saturday Show and Tony Blackburn's Sunday Show.
-Blackburn hosted both shows until his final show on 23 September 1984.
+At the start of 1980, he took over from Ed Stewart as the presenter of Junior Choice, broadcast on Saturday and Sunday mornings from 8 am to 10 am, while continuing to present the Sunday chart show until early 1982, being succeeded by Tommy Vance.
+During 1982, BBC Radio 1 dropped the name Junior Choice and the show became Tony Blackburn's Saturday Show and Tony Blackburn's Sunday Show.
+Blackburn hosted both shows until he left the station on 23 September 1984, after seventeen years of broadcasting.

 In addition to his Radio 1 weekend show, he joined BBC Radio London in 1981, where he presented the afternoon show.
 It was here that he showed his appreciation of soul music.
 "Soul music is sexy music, raunchy music.
 I didn't want it to be a niche thing, I wanted to bring it to a mass audience.
 I wanted cab drivers to listen to it because I think pop soul is fabulous, I do, really", he told Simon Hattenstone.
 He left the station after over 40 years in December 2023.

 From the mid to late 1980s, Blackburn presented the show "Soul Station" on BFBS Radio.

-Blackburn had a difficult relationship with fellow DJ John Peel, whom he recalled saying: "'People don’t realise how much you’ve done for soul music', and I said: 'I bet you’d never say that publicly', and he said: 'Oh no!'"
+Blackburn had a difficult relationship with fellow DJ John Peel, whom he recalled saying: "'People don't realise how much you've done for soul music', and I said: 'I bet you'd never say that publicly', and he said: 'Oh no!'"

-Having left Radio 1 after seventeen years of broadcasting, he took over Radio London's weekday mid-morning show in 1984, playing a pure soul format.
+In 1984, he took over Radio London's weekday mid-morning show, playing a pure soul format.